-The failure of 2006 massive numbers of citizens abroad did not discourage Mexico from repeating the experience.
+The failure of external voting in 2006 to enfranchise massive numbers of citizens abroad did not discourage Mexico from repeating the experience.
 Just a few months after the presidential elections, the state of Michoacan was the first to allow its citizens abroad to take part in the gubernatorial elections from abroad under the same administrative requirements as the presidential election.
-As expected, the regional legislation on external voting had a similar outcome in terms of emigrant participationonly 349 ballots cast from abroad Despite these experiences, few attempts were made to improve the registration figures in view of the 2012 presidential election.
-The lack of political consensus rendered impossible, for instance, voter identity cards be delivered to citizens abroad as requested by several migrant associations.
+As expected, the regional legislation on external voting had a similar outcome in terms of emigrant participation – only 349 ballots were cast from abroad.
+Despite these experiences, few attempts were made to improve the registration figures in view of the 2012 presidential election.
+The lack of political consensus rendered it impossible, for instance, for voter identity cards to be delivered to citizens abroad as requested by several migrant associations.
 Thanks to minor administrative adjustments around existing external voting legislation, the IFE managed to almost double the number of registered voters abroad in spite of its much smaller budget to do so (see Lafleur 2013).
-The figure of 59,000 registered voters however remained marginal in comparison to the millions of Mexican adults who did not register.
+The figure of 59,000 registered voters however remained marginal in comparison to the millions of Mexican adults abroad who did not register.

 Conclusion

-shown how the evolution of Mexico’s emigration policy is linked to the evolution of its migration flows, its relationship with the United States and most importantly its own domestic political evolution.
+This chapter has shown how the evolution of Mexico’s emigration policy is linked to the evolution of its migration flows, its relationship with the United States and most importantly its own domestic political evolution.
 Indeed, as the PRI was concerned with the political influence of emigrants in the home country, most policies implemented in the 20th century focused on the protection of Mexican citizens abroad.
-After a period of relative inactivity in the field of emigration, described as the policy of not having a policy, the regime found itself obliged to re-establish links with communities abroad in an attempt to increase its legitimacy.
+After a period of relative inactivity in the field of emigration, described as the ‘policy of not having a policy’, the regime found itself obliged to re-establish links with communities abroad in an attempt to increase its legitimacy.
 Similarly, its desire to embrace a neoliberal economic model forced the government to reconsider the role of its emigrants and see them as potential allies in reaching this goal.
 By the end of 1990s, Mexican authorities had developed a number of policies in the field of protection, co-development, and citizenship.
-Regime change in 2000, however, marked a turn in the rhetoric used to define migrants moving from the pocho stereotype to the heroes of the nation image.
-The coming to power of President Vicente Fox also permitted the materialization of the long-time demand of emigrants to participate in home country elections along other substantial reforms such as the creation of the Institute for Mexican Abroad.
+Regime change in 2000, however, marked a turn in the rhetoric used to define migrants moving from the ‘pocho’ stereotype to the ‘heroes of the nation’ image.
+The coming to power of President Vicente Fox also permitted the materialization of the long-time demand of emigrants to participate in home country elections along with other substantial reforms such as the creation of the Institute for Mexican Abroad.
 The historic desire to control the impact of citizens abroad on Mexican politics however strongly restricted the use of this right.
-In that sense, Mexico’s external voting legislation may be said to play a primarily symbolic function by explicitly formalizing their citizenship status, despite their absence from the national territory while ensuring at the same time that they not affect the existing electoral balance.
+In that sense, Mexico’s external voting legislation may be said to play a primarily symbolic function by explicitly formalizing their citizenship status, despite their absence from the national territory, while ensuring at the same time that they do not affect the existing electoral balance.

 Looking at the latest developments in this area, the simultaneous concern to protect emigrants and to connect with migrant communities seems to persist.
-Indeed, Mexican authorities are nowadays preoccupied both growing resentment towards undocumented immigrants in some parts of the United States, as well as formalizing their connections with migrant communities outside of the U.S. Evolutions in these policy areas will undoubtedly invite to more academic research on Mexico in the coming years.
+Indeed, Mexican authorities are nowadays preoccupied with both growing resentment towards undocumented immigrants in some parts of the United States, as well as formalizing their connections with migrant communities outside of the U.S. Evolutions in these policy areas will undoubtedly invite to more academic research on Mexico in the coming years.

 References

-Alarcón, Rafael 1995Transnational Communities, Regional Development, and the Future of Mexican Immigration Berkeley Planning Journal (10):35-64.
+Alarcón, Rafael 1995, 'Transnational Communities, Regional Development, and the Future of Mexican Immigration', Berkeley Planning Journal (10):35-64.